jonssonjunior94/jonssonjunior94.github.io/README.md

 Then press enter.

-A window will open with different activation methods, press `1` for HWID (Hardware ID)
+A window will open with different activation methods, press `1` for HWID (Digital License)

 &nbsp;